-Why Major in Religious Studies
+Why Minor in Religious Studies?

 Religious Studies is the academic discipline that focuses upon the study of religion.
 This discipline is pursued from a variety of perspectives—both religious and secular—and utilizes the methods of a wide range of fields that includes philosophy, theology, history, anthropology, archaeology, comparative literature, linguistics, psychology, and sociology.
 Courses in Religious Studies at Elizabethtown College tap into all of these perspectives and disciplines.
+Elizabethtown College offers a major and minor in Religious Studies and Interfaith Leadership studies.
+Unlike most college-level Religious Studies program, our program enables students to study ancient languages, such as Hebrew, Latin, and Sanskrit.
+This has enabled our students to place out of language requirements in graduate school, or to place at a higher level than their peers.

 From the Department of Religious Studies

-E-town Leads the Nation in Interfaith Leadership Studies
+Etown Leads the Nation in Interfaith Leadership Studies

 Did you know that we have the only major in the country dedicated to interfaith leadership and understanding?
 See this piece from the New York Times on our program!